Soriana: Soriana Mercado

 In 2008, Soriana converted most Bodega Gigante stores and some Gigante locations into Soriana Mercado.
 In 2018, Soriana transformed many of the 32 Bodega Comercial Mexicana stores into Soriana Mercado.
 In central Mexico, the Bodega Comercial Mexicana name was temporarily retained before being changed permanently to Soriana Mercado in 2019.
-That same year, the Comercial Mexicana Texcoco Aeropuerto store was converted into Soriana Mercado, due to its floor area of less than 4,900 m², which made conversion into a MEGA Soriana unfeasible.
+That same year, the Comercial Mexicana Texcoco Aeropuerto store was converted into Soriana Mercado, due to its floor area of less than 4,900 m^{2}, which made conversion into a MEGA Soriana unfeasible.